stenzeladam/Web-Grocery-Store/README.md

 ## Installation

 ### Backend
-1. Clone the repository and navigate to the project folder in your terminal.
+1. Clone the repository and navigate to the backend folder in your terminal.

 2. Build the project using Maven:
 ```bash